 - using the peace corner as a place to resolve conflicts and talk about feelings

-In our homeschool we adopted traditions and set activities to suit our life style and to celebrate our family Christian values.
-We incorporated different items as a part of conflict resolution and problem solving.
-It’s a special place to learn about peace and unity.
+In our homeschool we adopted traditions and set activities to suit our lifestyle and to celebrate our Christian family values.
+We incorporated different items as a part of conflict resolution and problem-solving.
+It’s a unique place to learn about peace and unity.
 Our Peace Corner includes:

-- The Peace Rose Book – a wonderful reminder for children to appreciate people’s feelings and resolve issues without violence.
-It’s a great book designed especially for Montessori environment.
-The illustrations are absolutely beautiful.
+- The Peace Rose Book – a beautiful reminder for children to appreciate people’s feelings and resolve issues without violence.
+It’s a great book designed especially for the Montessori environment.
+The illustrations are beautiful.
 The book is a guide for 3-6 yo children to resolve their issues.
 Children are encouraged to take turns expressing their thoughts and feelings while holding the peace rose which is a part of the peace table setting.
-Instead of rose we use little Flockmen.
+Instead of a rose, we use little Flockmen.

 We received Flockmen and fell in love with them right away.
 Looking at these toys made my thoughts drift to our Peace corner.
 These little people are like a magnet for kids.
 Children come up with numerous fun variations to build and construct when given an opportunity.
-Including Flockmen into the Peace corner set up was truly effective way to convey simple play into important message – we need to collaborate in order to be successful and effective.
+Including Flockmen into the Peace corner set up was a truly effective way to convey simple play into the essential message – we need to collaborate to be successful and effective.

-These little toys turned from simple blocks for free play into significant reminder about things that truly matter.
+These little toys turned from simple blocks for free play into a significant reminder about things that truly matter.
 Well, having said that, Flockmen play is actually not as simple as it looks.
-From observing Blossom play with them I have notices that it takes a great deal of concentration and coordination skills in order to build and create a balancing tower using Flockmen.
+From observing Blossom play with them, I have noticed that it takes a great deal of concentration and coordination skills to build and create a balancing tower using Flockmen.
 She had her both hands engaged at the same time.
 While one was holding Flockmen, the other was trying to balance and move pieces around.
 This is not a simple task for a preschooler.
 Flockmen are great for developing hand-eye coordination and coordination between two hands.

 - Word Art with the Blessing Of Aaron – Bible verse that promotes peace: “The Lord bless you and keep you; the Lord make his face to shine upon you and be gracious to you; the Lord lift up his countenance upon you and give you peace”.

-I put a great importance on everything I place on the walls in our classroom.
+I put a high importance on everything I place on the walls in our classroom.
 The Blessing Of Aaron is a beautiful prayer that promotes peace.
-It is a special way to conclude issue resolution when a child says this prayer over the other person.
-Words truly have incredible power over children’s lives and form their self-image.
+It is a unique way to conclude issue resolution when a child says this prayer over the other person.
+Words genuinely have incredible power over children’s lives and form their self-image.
 This teaches children to use them wisely and with kind intentions.
-I created this Word Art printable and it’s a Subscriber freebie.
-I invite people who would like to receive blog updates to sign up for my newsletters.
+I created this Word Art printable, and it’s a Subscriber freebie.
+I invite people who would like to receive blog updates from signing up for my newsletters.

-Peace is essential foundation for child’s mental health.
-Peace corner creates a perfect opportunity to establish nonviolent ways of communication among family members.
-In order for our children to learn how to resolve issues with kindness and respect we decided to make Peace corner a part of our daily life.
+Peace is the essential foundation for child’s mental health.
+Peace corner creates a perfect opportunity to establish peaceful ways of communication among family members.
+For our children to learn how to resolve issues with kindness and respect, we decided to make Peace corner a part of our daily life.
 Misunderstandings happen all the time in every house.
 They are part of healthy relationships.
-Sometimes when children whiteness our misunderstandings we walk to the Peace corner.
-I and my husband sit down in the Peace corner.
+Sometimes when children whiteness our misconceptions we walk to the Peace Corner.
+My husband and I sit down in the Peace Corner.
 We take turns holding Flockmen expressing our feelings.
 We end the conversation by praying the Blessing Of Aaron.

 I hope you were inspired!
 Please feel free to let me know what YOU think!
 I am very keen to hear your thoughts!